 After Medical School, Dr. Kane completed his residency at Brown University in Providence, RI.

-Dr. Kane is dual fellowship trained, having completed his Orthopaedic Trauma Fellowship at Rhode Island Hospital/Brown University Fellowship Program and his Hand & Upper Extremity Fellowship at the nationally renowned Philadelphia Hand Center/Thomas Jefferson University Fellowship Program.
+Dr. Kane is dual fellowship trained, having completed his Orthopaedic Trauma Fellowship at Rhode Island Hospital/Brown University Fellowship Program and his Hand & Upper Extremity Fellowship at the nationally renowned Philadelphia Hand to Shoulder Center/Thomas Jefferson University Fellowship Program.

 Additionally, Dr. Kane completed the Carroll Silver International Travelling Fellowship.
 As part of this fellowship, Dr. Kane travelled to Nicaragua to provide his expertise and care to the underserved population with various congenital, traumatic and complex pathologic conditions of the upper extremity.

 Dr. Kane strives to advance the practice of Hand Surgery and takes a very active role in both basic science and clinical research.
 Dr. Kane has participated in both clinical and basic science research projects funded by the NIH and the American Society of Surgery of the Hand –ASSH/AFSH.
 He has authored numerous articles, book chapters and has given a multitude of national and international presentations.